wpilibsuite/frc-docs/source/docs/software/networktables/networktables-intro.rst

 |                 | Field Management System  |
 +-----------------+--------------------------+

-NetworkTables API variants
+NetworkTables API Variants
 --------------------------

 There are two major variants of the NetworkTables API.
 The object-oriented API (C++ and Java) is recommended for robot code and general team use, and provides classes that help ensure correct use of the API.
 For advanced use cases such as writing object-oriented wrappers for other programming languages, there's also a C/C++ handle-based API.

-Lifetime management
+Lifetime Management
 -------------------

 Publishers, subscribers, and entries only exist as long as the objects exist.

-In Java, a common bug is to create a subscriber or publisher and not properly release it by calling ``close()``, as this will result in the object lingering around for an unknown period of time until it is garbage collected.
-This is less common of an issue in robot programs, as long as the publisher or subscriber is stored in an instance variable that persists for the life of the program.
+In Java, a common bug is to create a subscriber or publisher and not properly release it by calling ``close()``, as this will result in the object lingering around for an unknown period of time and not releasing resources properly.
+This is less common of an issue in robot programs, as long as the publisher or subscriber object is stored in an instance variable that persists for the life of the program.

-In C++, publishers, subscribers, and entries are RAII, which means they are automatically destroyed when they go out of scope. ``NetworkTableInstance`` is an exception to this; it is designed to be explicitly destroyed, so it's not necessary to maintain a global instance of it.
+In C++, publishers, subscribers, and entries are :term:`RAII`, which means they are automatically destroyed when they go out of scope. ``NetworkTableInstance`` is an exception to this; it is designed to be explicitly destroyed, so it's not necessary to maintain a global instance of it.